sinner/web-exchange-react/README.md

 ## Setup

-Run `yarn` to install all dependencies.
+Run `cp .env.test .env && yarn` to install all dependencies.

 ### In the project directory, you can run: